 The Artist edition is limited to 1000 copies with a dust jacket featuring the iconic painting by Roger Kastel used on the original paperback cover and film poster.
 It is a full cloth, smyth sewn binding with two-hits foil stamping on the cover, and red stained edges.
 It is the only edition of the three with the dust jacket, and is signed by artist John Anthony Di Giovanni.
 The edition is printed offset on Yulong Pure and is housed in an embossed paper covered slipcase with an acrylic coating.
 The bookcloth grade linen covering the edition is made using plastic collected from the ocean.

 The Numbered edition of 350 copies is a quarter Japanese cloth binding with the cloth covering the lower section of the boards, and goatskin covering the upper section.
 A bonded leather fin is laser cut and inset into the cover.
 Endsheets are handmade from acid free Indian batik cotton rag paper and screenprinted.
-The edition is printed offset on Mohawk Loop, and is housed in a unique capped slipcase featuring a charcoal illustration by Robert Longo from his Perfect Gods series, printed on cloth.
+The edition is printed offset on Mohawk Loop, and is housed in a capped slipcase with a printed wrap featuring a charcoal illustration by Robert Longo from his Perfect Gods series.
 The edition is signed by Wendy Benchley and John Anthony Di Giovanni.